Reversible causes of memory loss

-- Have you recently felt sad, depressed or anxious?
+- Do you feel sad, depressed or anxious?

-- Have you recently experienced a major loss, change or stressful event in your life?
+- Have you recently had a major loss, a major change or stressful event in your life?

-You may also be referred to a specialist in diagnosing dementia or memory disorders, such as a neurologist, psychiatrist, psychologist or geriatrician.
+You might be referred to a specialist in diagnosing dementia or memory disorders, such as a neurologist, psychiatrist, psychologist or geriatrician.

 The importance of a diagnosis

 Coming to terms with memory loss and the possible onset of dementia can be difficult.
-A person may try to hide memory problems, and family members or friends may compensate for a person's loss of memory — sometimes without being aware of how much they've adapted to the impairment.
+Some people try to hide memory problems, and some family members or friends compensate for a person's loss of memory, sometimes without being aware of how much they've adapted to the impairment.

-Getting a prompt diagnosis is important, even if it's a challenging step.
+Getting a prompt diagnosis is important, even if it's challenging.
 Identifying a reversible cause of memory impairment enables you to get appropriate treatment.
-Also, an early diagnosis of mild cognitive impairment, Alzheimer's disease or a related disorder is beneficial for a number of reasons:
+Also, an early diagnosis of mild cognitive impairment, Alzheimer's disease or a related disorder is beneficial because you can:

-- Educating yourself, family and friends about the disease
+- Educate yourself and loved ones about the disease

-- Identifying care facilities or at-home care options
+- Identify care facilities or at-home care options

 See more In-depth